psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ## 4. Response Mode "jwt"

-This draft defines the additional value "jwt" for the authorization request parameter "response_mode" as defined in [OIDM].
+This draft defines the additional response mode "jwt" for OAuth authorization requests in accordance with [OIDM].
 The response mode "jwt" causes the authorization server to encode the authorization response as a JWT.

 ### 4.1.
 The JWT Response Document

 The JWT contains the credentials issued for a particular response type along with the following additional data utilized to secure the transmission:

-* iss - the issuer URL of the authorization server that created the response
+* `iss` - the issuer URL of the authorization server that created the response
-* aud - this claim contains the client_id of the client the response is intended for
+* `aud` - the client_id of the client the response is intended for
-* exp - experation of the JWT
+* `exp` - experation of the JWT
-* s_hash - the hash of the state value as defined in FAPI Part 2
+* `s_hash` - the hash of the state value as defined in FAPI Part 2

-The "state" parameter value is not included in the JWT because it functions as trust anchor to identify and check the authenticity of the response _before_ the JWT is processed by the client.
+The "state" parameter value is not included in the JWT because it functions as trust anchor to identify and check the authenticity of the authorization response _before_ the JWT is processed by the client.
+The `s_hash` claim of the JWT will provide a cryptographically protected binding between the state and the response parameters.

 When used in conjunction with the response type "code", the code is conveyed as additional field "code" of the JWT.
-The following is an example JWT response.
+The following is an example JWT:

 ```
 {